Some posts contain compensated links. Please read this disclaimer for more info.

 What To Pack For Greece: Electronics

 Phone, charger, and extra cords.
-Remember to include a specific adapter so as to keep all your devices charged at all times.
-Greece uses plugs that have two round pins and with two earth clips on the side.
+Remember to include a specific adapter to keep all your devices charged at all times.
+Greece uses plugs that have two round pins and two earth clips on the side.
 Greece operates on a 230 V supply voltage and 50 Hz.